 Mr. Viets was the recipient of the 1993 Martin Luther King Association’s “Keeping the Dream Alive” award and the 1995 Mid-Missouri “Civil Libertarian of the Year.”
 Dan was named High Times Freedom Fighter of the Month in March 2005 for his work helping to pass both a marijuana decriminalization initiative and a medical marijuana initiative in the November 2004 election in Columbia.
 He received the 2005 Atticus Finch Outstanding Criminal Defense Lawyer award from the Missouri Association of Criminal Defense Lawyers.
 In January 2006 he received the Trailblazer award from the Mid-Missouri NAACP.
 He received the “Audiencey Award” from Conan O’Brien on the Tonight Show for looking most like the college professor who could always get you weed.

 Dan hosts a weekly radio program, called “Sex, Drugs and Civil Liberties”, on a community station affiliated with National Public Radio.
-He is Chair of the Board of Directors of New Approach Missouri, the campaign which intends to place an initiative to legalize medical marijuana on the November 2018 ballot.
+He chaired the Board of New Approach Missouri which legalized medical marijuana in 2018 and plans to legalize Adult Use and Cultivation in 2022.
 Dan also chairs the Board of Show Me Cannabis and the Missouri Cannabis Industry Association.
 Dan is also President of the national NORML Foundation and a lifetime member of the NORML Legal Committee.